-$\frac{5}{2}$ "G" is the maximum intended mount load for the application [see 6.2.f.(1)(a)].

-4.4.2.5.2 High-frequency complex dynamic stiffness measurements.
-When required (see 3.4.5.3), high-frequency complex dynamic stiffness shall be measured in accordance with ISO 10846-1, ISO 10846-2, and ISO 10846-3 or other Navy-approved document.
-The test apparatus shall meet the requirements cited in these documents.

-4.4.2.6 Drift test.
-A drift test shall be conducted at the nominal in-service temperature specified [see 6.2.e.(6)].
+- 1. Unless otherwise specified [see 6.2.f(2)(c)], the excitation amplitude in all directions for LF-1 through LF-5 shall be 0.020 inch pk-to-pk.
+Unless otherwise specified [see 6.2.f(2)(c)], the excitation frequency in all directions for LF-1 through LF-5 shall be equal to the nominal natural frequency in the normal direction of the mount supporting its maximum intended load [see 6.2.f(1)(a)]. - 4.4.2.5.2 High-frequency complex dynamic stiffness measurements.
+When required (see 3.4.5.3), high-frequency complex dynamic stiffness shall be measured in accordance with ISO 10846-1, ISO 10846-2, ISO 10846-3, or other NAVSEA-approved document.
+The test apparatus shall meet the requirements cited in these documents. - 4.4.2.6 Drift test.
+A drift test shall be conducted at the nominal in-service temperature specified [see 6.2.e(6)].
 Unloaded mount height shall be measured at the ambient room temperature prior to the start of the drift test.
-The mount shall then be conditioned at the nominal in-service operating temperature at a tolerance of ± 1 °F for a minimum of 48 hours, until all parts of the mount have reached test temperature.
+The mount shall then be conditioned at the nominal in-service operating temperature at a tolerance of ± 2 °F for a minimum of 48 hours, until all parts of the mount have reached test temperature.
 This mount temperature and tolerance shall be maintained until the drift test is complete.
 The unloaded mount height shall be measured.
-A static weight equal to the maximum intended load of the mount [see 6.2.f.(1)(a)] shall then be applied, and after 2 minutes the height of the mount shall be measured.
+A static weight equal to the maximum intended load of the mount [see 6.2.f(1)(a)] shall then be applied, and after 2 minutes, the height of the mount shall be measured.
 Thereafter, the mount height shall be measured every 15 minutes for the first hour, followed by measurements every 2 hours for 12 hours.
-Then starting with a measurement 24 hours after applying the load, mount height shall be measured 3 times per day (as evenly spaced as practical) for the first week, then once a day for the second week, and twice a week for subsequent weeks.
+Then, starting with a measurement 24 hours after applying the load, mount height shall be measured three times per day (as evenly spaced as practical) for the first week, then once a day for the second week, and twice a week for subsequent weeks.
 The measurement intervals cited are minimum requirements.
 The drift test shall continue for at least 30 days and until data can easily be extrapolated to estimate future mount height.
 Upon completion of the drift test, the mount shall be conditioned while unloaded at ambient room temperature for 48 hours.
 A final height shall then be measured before subjecting the mount to the dynamic stiffness verses mount height test (see 4.4.2.6.1).